scorpiontx/STX-721_Data_Availability/README.md

 1. C-Helix_Transition_Calculation.ipynb
    - This script calculates the RMSD with respect to C-Helix 'In' and 'Out' state crystal structures and some additional C-Helix angle information.
-   - Once completed, this script will create Extended Data Fig. 1A and Fig. 1C found in the main text.
+   - Once completed, this script will create Supplementary Fig. S1C and Fig. 1C found in the main text.
    - Data from this script will be stored in the C-Helix_Transition_Data directory as simple text files.
    - Plots from this script will be stored in the plots directory.
    - The REF_structures directory includes EGFR In- and Out-state structures used for alignments.
 Resid numbering in these structures has been modified to account for changes in resid numbering from insertion mutations.